 It’s undeniable that the digital world, which produces interactions and disseminates information in a way that was unthinkable only a few decades ago, poses awkward questions and problems for the scientific and humanistic disciplines, including ethics and psychoanalysis.
 It asks us to look into the issues of reality and ‘truth’, a theme that reverberates problematically on psychoanalysis and from which it can receive stimuli and, perhaps, clarification.
 It asks us to look into the bond that links materiality, immateriality, and virtuality – understood as space and/or potentiality.
 It also poses uneasy questions about the subject of permanence and transience, of memory and its survival.

 Psychoanalysis, Identity and the Internet contains contributions from eight psychoanalysts of different nationalities and theoretical orientations, as well as one from an expert in information science, grouped into three sections corresponding to three different viewpoints from which the subject can be considered.
-The book is preceded by a rich in-depth “Introduction” by Andrea Marzi, that illuminates the main concepts in the book and puts them in the appropriate context.

 - an enquiry into the nature of virtual reality, the world of informatics, and the new media